The significance of Trump's victory edit

 The candidates and the campaign

-Not only did Harris lose support because of her close ties to an unpopular president and his record, she failed to make a persuasive case that she would chart a new course.
+Not only was Harris handicapped by her close ties to an unpopular president and his record, she failed to persuade voters that she would chart a new course.
 One reason is that, as Biden’s vice president, she could hardly disavow responsibility for his policies.
 Moreover, she never made clear how she differed from Biden (save that she was younger, more energetic, and in better cognitive and physical health).
 This point was highlighted by a gaffe that some analysts claim was a turning point in the campaign.
 When an interviewer asked what, as president, she would have done differently than Biden, Harris replied, “There is not a thing that comes to mind….”
 Despite her many subsequent claims that she would be her own president, the damage was done—and the GOP endlessly broadcast her remark on social media and political ads.
-More generally, in an election when voters clamored for change, she never made clear how she would disrupt the status quo and what changes that she would pursue.
-By contrast, her opponent proclaimed himself a savage critic of the “deep state” and the educated elite, and a ferocious advocate for upending existing public policies, norms, and institutions.
+More generally, in an election when voters clamored for change, she never persuaded voters how and what she would change.
+By contrast, her opponent, not saddled by incumbency, presented himself as an outsider, a savage critic of the “deep state” and the educated elite, and a ferocious advocate for upending existing public policies, norms, and institutions.

 Harris proved to be a very capable candidate.
 In the only televised debate of the campaign, watched by over 67 million Americans, she presented a striking contrast to Trump.
 (After his lamentable performance, Trump reneged on his agreement to participate in a second debate.)
-Immediately after Biden’s withdrawal from the campaign, and Harris became the Democratic candidate, she attracted a surge of new voter registrations and an unprecedented amount of small and large political donations.
-She drew overflow crowds at campaign rallies and her well-organized campaign seemed far superior to Trump’s undisciplined, chaotic performance and speeches rife with coarse insults about Harris and other women, toxic masculinity, and racist and xenophobic diatribes.
+Immediately after Biden withdrew, and Harris became the Democratic candidate, she attracted a surge of new voter registrations and an unprecedented amount of small and large political donations.
+She drew overflow crowds at campaign rallies and her well-organized campaign seemed far superior to Trump’s chaotic performance and speeches rife with coarse insults about Harris and other women, toxic masculinity, and racist and xenophobic diatribes.

 What was the impact of the two candidates’ dramatically different personalities and demeanor?
 Trump ominously described the United States in darkly apocalyptic terms.
 He falsely alleged that under Biden there had been a surge in violent crime (in fact, it diminished).
 He warned that immigrants were vermin poisoning the blood of America.
 He falsely claimed that under Biden’s presidency, surgeons were authorized to perform sex transformations on children without parental consent.
 He used words in his campaign speeches that cannot be repeated on radio and television, and that parents prohibit their children using.
 By contrast, Harris exuded grace, warmth, optimism, and good humor.
 She proclaimed that, while Trump was preparing a list of enemies to prosecute, she was preparing a to-do list of problems to solve.
 While Trump never smiled, Harris giggled and danced.
 Does Trump’s victory mean that fear trumps optimism?
 Apparently, given the sour mood of the country in 2024, it did in this election.